jotruebl/TheShameOfMountPleasant/index.md

 her."

-The landlord did not dispute the June 22nd quote in the submitted evidence but denied the October 31 remark, however incorrectly stating that the witntess claimed it took place at the same time as the June 22nd instance, raising question as to the validity of this denial.
+The landlord did not dispute the June 22nd quote in the submitted evidence but denied the October 31 remark, however incorrectly stating that the witness claimed it took place at the same time as the June 22nd instance, raising question as to the validity of this denial.